 BL 231.
-Greek I.

-Study of the forms and elementary grammar of nominal parts of speech (nouns, adjectives, pronouns); introduction to the verb; elementary vocabulary.
+Greek I. Class Hours: 3 Lab Hours: 1 Total Credit Hours: 3 Study of the forms and elementary grammar of nominal parts of speech (nouns, adjectives, pronouns); introduction to the verb; elementary vocabulary.
 Students will translate New Testament Greek, beginning early in the term with simple texts.
-Students must also register for BL 235.

 Prerequisite: EN 101 or GB 104, or permission of instructor.